Skip to the content.

 2. Once you’ve installed Docker make sure to follow the post-install instructions as well.
 You only need to do the “Manage Docker as a non-root user” and “Configure Docker to start on boot” steps.

 3. Open a new terminal and type docker run hello-world.
-A brief introductory message should be printed to the screen.
+If the installation worked, a brief introductory message should be printed to the screen.